 Many of the health problems men face can significantly affect quality of life.
-Benign prostatic hyperplasia (BPH), a non-cancerous enlargement of the prostate gland often leading to urinary symptoms, is a very common condition, affecting more than 14 million men.4 Erectile dysfunction (ED) also affects approximately 20% of men, and becomes more common with age: One study estimated that ED is experienced by 5% of men under 40, but 70% of men 70 and older.5 ED often occurs in men with low testosterone, or hypogonadism, which is estimated to affect 6% of Americans.6,7 Infertility is an issue for 1 in 6 couples in the United States, and male infertility is implicated in twothirds of all cases.8 Moreover, while low back pain is more common in women,9 men are much more likely to be prevented from working by this pain.10
+Benign prostatic hyperplasia (BPH), a noncancerous enlargement of the prostate gland often leading to urinary health problems, is a very common condition, affecting more than 14 million men.4 Erectile dysfunction also affects approximately 20% of men, and becomes more common with age: One study estimated that ED is experienced by 5% of men under 40, but 70% of men 70 and older.5 ED often occurs in men with low testosterone, or hypogonadism, which is estimated to affect 6% of Americans.6,7 Infertility is an issue for 1 in 6 couples in the United States, and male infertility is implicated in two-thirds of all cases.8 Moreover, while low back pain is more common in women,9 men are much more likely to be prevented from working by this pain.10

 Men’s health is an active area of study for Kaiser Permanente Research.
 Scientists across the organization have used our rich, comprehensive, longitudinal data to advance knowledge in the areas of understanding risk, improving patient outcomes, and translating research findings into policy and practice.
-We have published more than 400 articles related to men’s health since 2007.11 Together, these articles have been cited over 10,400 times.
+We have published more than 400 articles related to men’s health since 2007.11 Together, these articles have been cited nearly 12,500 times.
 These articles are the product of observational studies, randomized controlled trials, meta-analyses, and other studies led by Kaiser Permanente scientists.
 Our unique environment — a fully integrated care and coverage model in which our research scientists, clinicians, medical groups, and health plan leaders collaborate — lets us contribute generalizable knowledge on men’s health, and many other topics of research.